12 Secret Websites to Make Money People Quietly Use in 2026

 Swagbucks is a rewards platform where users can earn points (called SB) by completing various online activities like surveys, watching videos, and shopping, which can then be redeemed for gift cards.

-The most important thing to mention here is that Swagbucks won’t make you a rich person, but it’s a nice way to earn in your free time.
+The most important thing to mention here is that Swagbucks won’t make you a rich person, but it’s a nice way to earn a little extra in your free time.

 It’s basically like getting paid to do things you probably already do online: watching videos, taking surveys, or shopping through their portal.